-But there is a challenge created by AI which industry seems not to have properly on their radar.
+But there is a challenge created by AI that the industry seems not to have properly on its radar.

 This is … healthcare professionals (doctors, nurses, et.) and patients using AI.
-Asking AI on our products.
-Being pre-informed if not biased by AI-provided statements before they speak to us.
+Asking AI about our products.
+Being pre-informed, if not biased by AI-provided statements, before they speak to us.

 - Imagine a medical scientific liaison colleague (MSL) or a sales rep meeting a physician, and this physician might have built an opinion on our product based on asking an AI before.
 Will the MSL or rep be prepared for this situation?